reindent/nanomachine/server/README.md

-# Nanomachine Bridge Server
+# Nanomachine Server

-A WebSocket and HTTP bridge server for communication between the nanobrowser extension and nanomachine service.
+The Nanomachine Server is the backend component of the Nanomachine AI agent dashboard.
+It provides WebSocket and HTTP APIs for communication between the client application, the bridge service, and the nanobrowser extension.

-## Features
+## Architecture Overview

-- WebSocket bridge for real-time communication
-- MongoDB integration for data persistence
+The server is built with Node.js and Express, using a modular architecture with the following components:

-- RESTful API endpoints for chat and task management
+- **HTTP API**: RESTful endpoints for chat and task management
+- **WebSocket Server**: Real-time communication using Socket.IO
-- Socket.IO for real-time client updates
+- **Database Integration**: MongoDB for data persistence
+- **Bridge Communication**: WebSocket and HTTP integration with the bridge service
+- **VNC Service**: Proxy for remote browser control

+## Core Components

+### Services

+- **BridgeService**: Manages communication with the bridge component, handling agent events and task operations
+- **NanobrowserService**: Configures the nanobrowser extension with LLM providers and agent models
+- **VNCService**: Provides remote browser viewing and control capabilities

-## Models
+### Models

-The server uses MongoDB with the following models:
+The server uses MongoDB with Mongoose for data persistence:

-1. **Chat** - Stores chat sessions
+1. **Chat**: Stores chat sessions between users and AI agents
-2. **Message** - Stores individual messages within chats
+2. **Message**: Stores individual messages within chats
-3. **Task** - Tracks task execution from start to finish
+3. **Task**: Tracks AI agent tasks from creation to completion
-4. **TaskEvent** - Records detailed events during task execution
+4. **TaskEvent**: Records detailed events during task execution

+### Controllers & Routes

+The server implements a clean MVC pattern with dedicated controllers and routes for each resource:

+- **Chat Routes**: Manage conversation sessions
+- **Task Routes**: Handle task creation and monitoring
+- **Status Routes**: Provide system status information
+- **Bridge Routes**: Facilitate communication with the bridge service

 ## API Endpoints